 The Holidays mean lots of things to lots of people, but to kids, the holidays mean MORE STUFF!!!
 And if you have a “spirited” kid, holiday gifts can be a challenge!
 Below is a list of spirited-kid-friendly items that you can buy yourself or send to relatives who love to spend money on your kids.
 These gifts are great for spirited kids because they:

 –Facilitate activity, which burns excess energy.
 And let’s face it, in today’s world, most kids need more activity and more active- vs. passive engagement with the world around them!

 –Require kids to create, participate, cooperate, and grow

 –Are REAL.
-Sure, kids like to pretend, kids play, kids like toys and games… but kids also place a lot of value on “real,” quality equipment; real tools; and meaningful, productive activity.
+Sure, kids like to pretend, kids play, kids like toys and games… but kids also place a lot of value on “real,” quality equipment; real tools; and meaningful activity.
 This may be especially true for spirited kids.

 –May possess something that is especially attractive to spirited kids – an element of danger!
 Of course, you can always train kids to be safe and get them to comply with safety rules.
 Don’t believe it?
 Ask me how!

 Now here’s some good, old-fashioned fun!
 Pogo sticks are challenging to learn.
 Then, once they’re mastered, they are impressive!
 They take a lot of energy to operate – but your child isn’t short on energy!
 Pogo sticks provide a great way for kids to learn to focus that incredible energy and develop their balance and sense of space.

 Like the pogo stick, a unicycle is challenging to master.
 That’s a plus when you have a child who desires mastery and control!
 Get one for yourself, too, and you can learn together!
 Did you know there are unicycle camps where kids can learn this art?
 Or take them to a circus camp, where they can also learn other amazing skills like juggling and acrobatics!
 Don’t forget your safety gear :)